 Whereas language was and still is a tool for communication and confrontation; Man used it as an influential component of self-defense.
-We find in history many evidences of its influence, which later turned into literature. poetry. rhetoric. others.
-Therefore, it is possible to say that the literature of resistance is an expression through language that has become a text and a platform for defending a person in his battle with aggressor other, with multiplicity and diversity of this other and its characteristics.
+We find in history many evidences of its influence, which later turned into literature. poetry. rhetoric. and others.
+Therefore, it is possible to say that the literature of resistance is an expression through language that has become a text and a platform for defending a person in his battle with aggressor the other, with the multiplicity and diversity of this other and its characteristics.
 Therefore, the subject does not deviate from this formative historical path.